 And there you have it!
-Then we do not know what will, if that does not answer your questions about wall tiling. if you’re still left desiring more however you can always watch our helpful How-To videos including TV handyman Craig Phillips or check out the Help Centre section of our website for more practical hints and suggestions.
-To download this guide in PDF format, click the button below:.
+If previous information does not address your inquiries regarding wall tiling, we have other resources available.
+If you’re still left desiring more, however, you can always watch our helpful How-To videos including TV handyman Craig Phillips or check out the Help Centre section of our website for more practical hints and suggestions.

-The thought of tiling your own walls may be overwhelming possibility, however with the right preparation and by using the right tools, it’s a lot more straightforward than you might believe.
-Lay out a line of tiles with space between them, then line up the batten edge with that of your very first tile.
-If not, merely halve the range in between the wall and rod marks and, as with the vertical rows, make sure it’s more than half a tile broad.
-Tile the first wall right up to the edge of your area then do the exact same for the return, enabling the corners to overlap.
+The thought of tiling your own walls may be an overwhelming possibility, however with the right preparation and by using the right tools, it’s a lot more straightforward than you might believe.
+Begin by arranging a row of tiles with appropriate spacing between them.
+Align the edge of your batten with that of the first tile.
+If necessary, adjust the distance between the wall and rod marks by halving it.
+Remember to ensure that the width is greater than half a tile, just as you did for the vertical rows.
+Proceed to tile the first wall up to the area’s edge, repeating the process for the return and allowing for overlapping corners.
 Cut your tiles to fit, keeping in mind to allow for sealant in between the sink and tiles.

 Watch this video and learn how to tile kitchen wall